-In the context of the COVID-19 pandemic, the fall 2020 emergency remote offering of GEOE/L 221 was very successful.
+In the context of the COVID-19 pandemic, the fall 2020 emergency remote offering of GEOE/L 221 successfully achieved coverage of all CLOs from the previous in-person offering and yielded a similar grade distribution.
 This conclusion is primarily evidenced by the grade distribution analysis of the summative virtual field mapping lab assignment.
-The course was redesigned to employ a combination of virtual, manual, and blended virtual-manual course elements, while
+The course was redesigned

+415 to employ a combination of virtual, manual, and blended virtual-manual course elements, while achieving all course learning outcomes.